tanthanh85/network-automation-course/modules/10_router_central_management/lab10.md

 Welcome to Module 10 of the Python Basics for Network Automation Lab Guide!
 In this module, you will build a simple, centralized web-based management console for Cisco IOS XE routers using **Python Flask**.

 This console will allow you to:
-*   Manage a simple inventory of routers.
+*   Manage a simple inventory of routers using SQLite.
 *   Reboot a router.
 *   Backup router configurations.
 *   Retrieve "show logging" output.